cartermckinnon/http-testing-server/README.md

 ## TLS

-To generate a self-signed certificate, use `tls.sh` and provide the certificate and key arguments when starting the server.
+To enable TLS, generate a self-signed certificate (`tls.sh` can do this for you), and provide the certificate and key arguments when starting the server.